-Due diligence and choosing carefully is important – have a read of this article for one example of where did things didn’t go right – Don’t Trust a One-man Band with Your Money (or Owners Corporation Management).
+Due diligence and choosing carefully are important especially when it comes to an apartment or townhouse – have a read of our article for an example of where things didn’t go right and how you Don’t Trust a One-man Band with Your Money.

-Strata Consultants specializes in advising and guiding Committees on how to change owners corporation management companies.
-Get in touch on 1300 917 848 or via email at firstname.lastname@example.org
+Strata Management Consultants specializes in advising and guiding Committees on how to change owners corporation management companies.
+Get in touch at 1300-917-848 or via email at email@example.com.

 The content in this paper is intended only to provide a general overview.
 It is not intended to be comprehensive nor does it constitute investment advice.
 You should seek professional advice before acting or relying on any of the content.